A call to arms: making the case for more reusable libraries: Reusable Libraries

 \subsection{Example: Libxc}

-Our Libxc library of density functional approximations\citep{Lehtola2018_S_1} is the epitome of a successful reusable library in electronic structure theory.
-Now used by roughly 40 electronic structure packages, including both all-electron, pseudopotential, and projector augmented wave approaches based on various numerical representations such as atomic orbitals, plane waves, finite elements, finite differences, and multiresolution grids, Libxc has become the standard implementation of density functionals, greatly enhancing the reproducibility of electronic structure calculations.\citep{Lehtola2023__}
+What do projects in the envisioned ecosystem look like?
+Our Libxc library of density functional approximations\citep{Lehtola2018_S_1} (DFAs) is the epitome of a successful reusable library in electronic structure theory.
+Now used by roughly 40 electronic structure packages, including both all-electron, pseudopotential, and projector augmented wave approaches based on various numerical representations such as atomic orbitals, plane waves, finite elements, finite differences, and multiresolution grids, Libxc has become the standard implementation of density functionals, greatly enhancing the reproducibility of electronic structure calculations.\citep{Lehtola2023_JCP_114116}

 The key to Libxc's success is that it actually encapsulates all of the four above traits of reusable software.
-Libxc only handles density functional approximations: it evaluates the density functional $f_{\text{xc}}$ in the expression of the total energy
+Libxc only handles density functional approximations.
+It evaluates the density functional $f_{\text{xc}}$ in the semi-local approximation of the exchange-correlation (xc) energy

-as well as the derivatives of $f_{\text{xc}}$ needed to compute derivatives of $E_{\text{xc}}$ (separation of concerns and high cohesion), a minimal amount of information needs to be passed between Libxc and the calling program\bibnote{In addition to the density and energy data, Libxc stores e.g. the mixing coefficients for exact exchange for hybrid functionals, and range-separation parameters for range-separated hybrids.} (loose coupling), and the routines that are used to calculate the values of $f_{\text{xc}}$ and its derivatives can be freely modified.
+as well as the derivatives of $f_{\text{xc}}$ needed to compute derivatives of $E_{\text{xc}}$ (separation of concerns and high cohesion; kinetic energy approximations for orbital free DFT are also supported by Libxc).
+In the same spirit, Libxc also supplies the other data needed to evaluate the density functional approximation, such as the mixing coefficients for exact exchange for hybrid functionals, and range-separation parameters for range-separated hybrids.
+To continue, only a minimal amount of information needs to be passed between Libxc and the calling program (loose coupling), and the routines that are used to calculate the values of $f_{\text{xc}}$ and its derivatives can be freely modified (information hiding).

+It needs to be noted that Libxc was not the first modular implementation of density functionals: before the first publication on Libxc by \citet{Marques2012_CPC_2272}, libraries of DFAs had been described by \citet{Strange2001_CPC_310}, \citet{Salek2007_JCC_2569}, and \citet{Ekstroem2010_JCTC_1971}, for example.
+With the exception of the XCFun library of \citet{Ekstroem2010_JCTC_1971}, it appears that none of these projects gained wide adoption for reasons unknown to the present author.

+Libxc originated in the Octopus community\citep{TancogneDejean2020_JCP_124119} which is interested in finite differences calculations with pseudopotentials, but already in \citeyearpar{Marques2012_CPC_2272} it was used by 13 programs.\citep{Marques2012_CPC_2272} Although many fewer codes used Libxc 10 years ago than now, it is clear that the user community was already sufficiently diverse to result in various improvements to the code, which later resulted in its present near-ubiquitous status.
+Especially, ERKALE\citep{Lehtola2012_JCC_1572,Lehtola2018__a} was one of the first Gaussian-basis codes to interface Libxc, and the first program to fully use its hybrid functional interface, motivating this author's initial contributions to Libxc.
+Interestingly, Gaussian-basis codes have now become the most numerous users of Libxc.